 medicine box.
 The snake, looking more like a small dragon, is seen making off

 the bottom right-hand corner.
 Although commissioning such a work might

 strike us now as an act smacking of self-importance and vanity it would

 probably have been seen more as an act of piety at the time.
-When the axis
+This painting

 of the church was twisted through